dictcp/uplex-varnish-k8s-ingress/examples/hello/README.md

 $ kubectl create -f cafe-ingress.yaml
 ```

-To note:

-* The Ingress has the annotation
+Note that the Ingress has the annotation
 ``kubernetes.io/ingress.class: "varnish"``, identifying it as an
 Ingress to be implemented by the Varnish controller (the Varnish
 controller ignores any Ingress that does not have this annotation).
-* Both the Ingress and the Services are created in the
-  ``varnish-ingress`` namespace, as are the resources defined by the
-  configurations in the [``deploy/``](/deploy) folder.
-The controller
-  currently ignores all definitions that are not defined in the same
-  namespace as the Pod in which it is running (this is likely to
-  become more flexible in future development).

 The Ingress rules in the example require that: